-The reserves policy of the Trust is to carry forward a prudent level of resources designed to meet the long-term cyclical needs of renewal and any other unforeseen contingencies.
-This policy was approved by the TB in January 2019.
+The reserves policy of the Trust is to carry forward a prudent level of resources designed to meet the long term cyclical needs of renewal and any other unforeseen contingencies.
+This policy was approved by the TB in December 2019.

 The Trustees are aware of the requirement to balance current and future needs and always aim to set a balanced budget with annual income balancing annual expenditure.
-The Trustees monitor estimated year-end carry forward figures via the monthly reports from the Business Manager.
+The Trustees monitor estimated year end carry forward figures via the monthly reports from the Business Manager.
 The budget plan identifies how any carry forward will be allocated in the plan for the following academic year, including the identification of any funds earmarked for a specific project or purpose.

-The Trust's current level of free reserves (total funds less the amount held in fixed assets and in restricted funds) is £490,941.
-This has been built up from a mixture of locally raised income and balances transferred from the predecessor schools.

-The Trust's balance on restricted funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2019 was £1,386,753.
+The Trust's current level of free reserves (total funds less the amount held in fixed assets and in restricted funds) is £500,812 (2019: £490,941).
+The Trust's balance on restricted funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2020 was £1,561,398 (2019: £1,386,753).

-The cash balance of the Trust has been very healthy all year, ending the year with a balance at the year end of \pounds 1,627,036.
+The cash balance of the Trust has been very healthy all year, ending the year with a balance at the year end of £1,740,449 (2019: £1,627,036).
 A proportion of this cash is held against specific projects and is not available to meet normal recurring expenditure.
 The Trustees monitor cash flow as part of the committee Business Manager reports.

-A strategic ICT review is being undertaken in 2019/20, and following this review some of the Trust's reserves will be utilised to further implement the new ICT strategy.
+A strategic ICT review continues to be undertaken in 2020/21, and following this review some of the Trust's reserves will be utilised to support improvement.